 How do I calculate my tax?

-To figure out how much you tax you will pay, you simply need to add together your allowable expenses and take them away from your total rental income.
+To figure out how much tax you will pay, you simply need to work out the profit.
+Add together your allowable expenses and take them away from your total rental income.
 If you have made any losses, you should deduct these from your total rental income.
+You can submit your return to HMRC and they will send you a request to pay your bill.

 When do landlord tax returns need to be submitted?